pwall567/pipelines/README.md

 Unicode code points are 32-bit quantities containing the full range of Unicode values; UTF-16 refers to the 16-bit version of Unicode, with pairs of surrogate characters representing characters outside the &ldquo;Basic Multilingual Plane&rdquo;.
-Because Java mostly works with 16-bit characters, the `UTF-8_UTF16` decoder will generally be more useful for decoding streams of UTF-8 data.
+Because the JVM uses 16-bit characters to represent strings, the `UTF8_UTF16` decoder will generally be the most useful class for decoding streams of UTF-8 data.

+The terminal element in an encoding or decoding pipeline will often be an acceptor that stores the data and returns the entire sequence as its result.
+For 8-bit data, the `ByteArrayAcceptor` will return a `byte[]`; for 16-bit data a `StringAcceptor` will return a `String` and for 32-bit data a `ListIntAcceptor` will return a `List<Integer>`.

+The encoder / decoder classes also contain a `convert()` function, which takes an array / string / list and converts it to the appropriate form.
+This provides a simple way of using the conversion functions in cases where the full pipeline functionality is not required.

 ### `SwitchableDecoder` and `DynamicDecoder`